 IMS has organized events every year, beginning with the first International Jazz Day in 2012.
 Titled “Youth Jazz Sessions,” the annual event focuses on recruiting and engaging with young people.
 Participants learn a selection of jazz standards, which they then perform for an audience backed by a professional ensemble.
 Performances sometimes incorporate traditional Swazi instruments like the makhoyane.
 The Swaziland Theatre Club, one of the oldest arts venues in Mbabane, has housed the IMS Jazz Day celebration for the past six years.
 After years of growth, today students ask to be included in the annual event, and IMS easily packs the Youth Jazz Sessions event to capacity with proud parents and community members.

-The 2018 concert will again feature students playing and singing jazz songs, with a focus on Afro-jazz.
-IMS also plans to include a performance by the jazz ensemble from the music department of nearby Swaziland Christian University.
-The concert will be dedicated to the late South African trumpeter, composer, activist and International Jazz Day All-Star Hugh Masekela, with participants performing some of “Bra Hugh’s” best-known compositions.
+The 2018 concert again featured students playing and singing jazz songs, with a focus on Afro-jazz.
+IMS also included a performance by the jazz ensemble from the music department of nearby Swaziland Christian University.
+The concert was dedicated to the late South African trumpeter, composer, activist and International Jazz Day All-Star Hugh Masekela, with participants performing some of “Bra Hugh’s” best-known compositions.
 As Lawton noted in an interview with the Swazi Observer, “Together with American jazz greats Herbie Hancock and the late Al Jarreau, Hugh was instrumental in setting up and performing in all the main International Jazz Day concerts around the world…we have been inundated with requests for a tribute concert from local Hugh fans, and thus decided that Jazz Day would be the best day since it was close to Hugh’s heart.”